jeffgortmaker/pyblp/README.rst

 .. description-start

-An overview of the model, examples, and other documentation can be found on `Read the Docs <https://pyblp.readthedocs.io/en/stable/>`_.
+An overview of the model, examples, references, and other documentation can be found on `Read the Docs <https://pyblp.readthedocs.io/en/stable/>`_.

 .. docs-start

-The pyblp package is a Python 3 implementation of the nested fixed point algorithm for BLP demand estimation.
-The author of this package is `Jeff Gortmaker <http://jeffgortmaker.com/>`_.
+The pyblp package is a Python 3 implementation of routines for estimating demand with BLP-type random coefficients logit models.
+The author of this package is `Jeff Gortmaker <https://jeffgortmaker.com/>`_.
 At the moment, the only other contributer is `Chris Conlon <https://chrisconlon.github.io/>`_.
-Development of the package has been guided by the BLP code made publicly available by many researchers and practitioners.
-Views expressed in the documentation of this package are those of the contributers and do not necessarily reflect the views of any institution to which they belong.
+Development of the package has been guided by code made publicly available by many researchers and practitioners.
+Views expressed in the documentation of this package are those of the contributers and do not necessarily reflect the views of any institution at which they are employed.

 Installation